dcsobral/sublime-ensime/README.md

 Sublime as an outstanding API so it should be possible to get all of ensime's features in Sublime Text Editor 2.

 ## What's working?
 The plugin is able to communicate with an ensime server and it should also be able to do reformat source.
-The messaging pipeline needs to be refactored and then the rest of the commands will get implemented.
+For some reason it seems that the java server doesn't get killed when you close the sublime application.

 ## How to install?